Access Runtime Constants Using Web API

 };

-In this example, you create one menu item that will show a message box with the runtime constants from the active configuration.
+In this example, you create one menu item that shows a message box with the runtime constants from the active configuration.

-• menuApi from studioPro.ui.extensionsMenu to allow you to use the menu API
+• menuApi from studioPro.ui.extensionsMenu to use the menu API

 • messageBoxApi from studioPro.ui.messageBoxes to show a dialog